MediationEffective dispute resolution can save you time and money and help improve relationships and outcomes.

 Our approach to mediation

 Conflicts and disputes are an everyday fact in local government and community organisations.
-How your organisation responds to conflict can have an enormous impact on your reputation and effectiveness.
+How your organisation responds to this can have an enormous impact on your reputation and effectiveness.
 Left unresolved, ongoing conflict will lead to a waste of time, energy and resources, and in the worst case scenario, expensive legal proceedings.

 Our approach to conflict resolution is based on well established mediation principles.
 Emma Broomfield, our Director – Legal, Governance and Mediation, is a nationally accredited mediator who has an extensive background in the local government sector and community organisations.
 Emma also brings her legal expertise to her mediation work and is known for her empathetic and practical approach.